Rewamme/bootstrap-5-EN/README.md

   - Quiz: Create Responsive Layouts
 - Part 3
   - Chapter 1: Customize Your Page
-  - Chapter 2: Créez de la navigation responsive
+  - Chapter 2: Create Responsive Navigation
-  - Chapter 3: Ajoutez le composant progress bar
+  - Chapter 3: Add a Progress Bar Component
-  - Chapter 4: Structurez du contenu grâce au composant card
+  - Chapter 4: Structure Your Content with the Card Component
   - Quiz: Display Content Using UI Components
 - Part 4
-  - Chapter 1: Ajoutez des composants interactifs
+  - Chapter 1: Add Interactive Components
-  - Chapter 2: Permettez à vos visiteurs de vous contacter grâce aux formulaires
+  - Chapter 2: Add Contact Forms
-  - Chapter 3: Améliorez l’expérience utilisateur avec une modal et les tooltips
+  - Chapter 3: Improve User Experience with Modals and Tooltips
-  - Quiz: Ajouter de l'interactivité à votre site
+  - Quiz: Add Interactivity to Your Website
 - Part 5
-  - Chapter 1: Créez votre propre thème de conception
+  - Chapter 1: Create Your Own Design Theme
-  - Chapter 2: Créez vos propres classes utilitaires grâce à l’API de Bootstrap 5
+  - Chapter 2: Create Your Own Utility Classes with the Bootstrap 5 API
-  - Quiz: Créer des fonctionnalités et des thèmes personnalisés
+  - Quiz: Create Your Own Features and Themes

-> ### Félicitations 🎉 !
-Vous avez terminé le cours Bootstrap 5
+> ### Congratulations! 🎉 You've finished the Bootstrap 5 course!

-## Solutions des exercices
+## Solutions to the exercises

-Toutes les étapes (par chapitre) du projet fil rouge sont accessibles via ce lien : [solutions](https://openclassrooms-student-center.github.io/cours-Bootstrap-5/)
+All stages (by chapter) of the project can be accessed via this link: [solutions](https://openclassrooms-student-center.github.io/cours-Bootstrap-5/)

-## Contributing
+## Contributors

 - Benoît Philibert
 - Max Mahmoud Wardeh